01craft/xslingerHD/README.md

 System Requirements:

     - Apple IIgs with 2 MB of RAM
-    - vidHD card in any supported slot for your ROM (Slot 1-6 for ROM 3, Slot 3 for ROM 01)
-       Set to Your Card if not in Slot 3, (I think!)
+    - vidHD card (fw 1.15) in any supported slot for your ROM (Slot 1-6 for ROM 3, Slot 3 for ROM 01) Set to Your Card if not in Slot 3

 Recommended:

     - Stereo Card (panning sounds, funky title jam)
     - large-sized HDMI monitor (tiny sprites, remember?)
-    - SNES MAX - it's a two player game, and it really needs two quality controllers for the best gameplay
+    - SNES MAX - it's a two player game, and it *really* needs two quality controllers for the best gameplay
-    - Zip GSX or TranswarpGS (only makes a small difference though)
+    - Zip GSX or TranswarpGS (does not make a big difference though)

 The game implements several little "hacks" to make it possible - so it should be considered to be somewhat experimental: